SkyTemple/eos-move-effects/readme.md

 # Getting Started

-Move effects ASM code can be assembled using armips (see https://github.com/Kingcom/armips).
+Move/Item effects ASM code can be assembled using armips (see https://github.com/Kingcom/armips).

 ## Run Example Effects

-To run an example, you must copy it in the same directory as "template.asm".
+To run an example, you must copy it in the same directory as "template\_move.asm" or "template\_item.asm".

 The run "armips \[path\_to\_example\_script\]" (assuming you installed armips).